Time to up the shameless product placement during eternal Caturday.

-Signing up for a receiving service like webmention.io ... and that's it.
-Often announced alongside a sentence like "Next up I'll figure out how to display them!"
-This brings to mind with images of the warehouse at the end of Raiders of the Lost Ark, or a house filled to the ceiling with stacks of moldy newspapers.
+This kind of "Webmention support" is often announced alongside a sentence like "Next up I'll figure out how to display them!"
+For me, this conjures up images of the warehouse at the end of Raiders of the Lost Ark, or a house filled to the ceiling with stacks of moldy newspapers.

 There are, I recognize, lots of good reasons not to display webmentions, beyond some of the technical speedbumps and pitfalls I talk about below.
 For example there are a lot of unanswered questions and not-yet-built tools and services for dealing with moderation and abuse.

 From services to command line tools to fancy build hooks on your fancy hosting service, there are many ways to automate sending webmentions.
-But unless the receiving end can understand the content of your post, it might not show up as you intended, or at all, on the receiving end.
-Current best practices would have you add some extra markup to your post so that the receiver can know that it is a reply, or a like, or an RSVP, or something else.
+But unless the receiving end can understand the content of your post, it might not show up as you intended (or at all) on the receiving end.
+Current best practices would have you add some extra markup to your post so that the receiver can know that your post is a reply, or a like, or an RSVP, or something else.
 This is a hard coordination problem between your site and theirs!
-In fact there is a whole community and standards process for figuring out how to do these things!
+In fact, there is a whole community and standards process for figuring out how to do these things!

 Making sure your posts have the "correct" markup to look like you want can be difficult even for developers writing their own HTML.
 Tools like indiewebify.me, Monocle's preview, and microformats.io can help if you are getting your hands dirty.
 It's much harder for folks that just redesigned their site with a new WordPress theme.

-These are all fantastic things that are build on top of Webmention but that I often feel are conflated with Webmention.
+These are all fantastic things that are built on top of Webmention but that I often feel are conflated with Webmention.

 This one is a bit... unfair on my part.
 In fact, I think this setup is the best you can get for the least effort, and I encourage folks to go for it.
 It looks like this:

 I love webmention.io and use it myself.
 It is an amazing community resource run by Aaron at no charge!
 Kevin's mention.tech is another great tool, as is VoxPelli's webmention.herokuapp.com.
-By configuring one of them to accept webmentions on your behalf you save a lot of trouble.
-They provide APIs that let you pull out the mentions for pages across your site.
+By configuring one of them to accept webmentions on your behalf, you save yourself a lot of self-hosting trouble.
+Each of these services provides APIs that let you pull out the mentions for pages across your site.